(Website: Progress Online)

 Watch out for these Progress PR people on TV and radio, Richard Angell and Alison McGovern.

-Several current Labour MPs contribute to the Progress Online website, most notably
+Several current and recent Labour MPs contribute to the Progress Online website, most notably

 - Simon Danczuk